 Who are we?

-The Christian Education, Faith Formation, and Leadership Development (CEFELD) is a Convening Table of the NCC.
-In 2021 the CEFFLD will meet quarterly to share stories of how spiritual practices guide and equip individuals, denominations/communions, congregations, or other faith-based communities toward Spirit-led acts of justice.
-Sharing our experiences of spiritual practices with one another will open space for discernment and action on some of the CEFFLD topics discussed in previous years (e.g., race, interreligious dialogue with a focus on peace, reparations, mass incarceration, racial audits).
-The 2021 proposal addresses the three larger foci of our Convening Table: Christian education (developing resources for Christian teaching and learning), faith formation (understanding discipleship, spiritual nurture and faith practices across Christian traditions), and leadership development (demonstrating how mission and service are an important part of faithful leadership in our churches, communities, and beyond).
+The Table on Christian Education, Faith Formation, and Leadership Development (CEFFLD) was established in 2013 to address three primary areas of spiritual growth and discipleship across the lifespan.
+Ecumenical leaders appointed to the CEFFLD share a vocational interest across these three areas: Christian education (developing resources for Christian teaching and learning), faith formation (understanding discipleship, spiritual nurture and faith practices across Christian traditions), and leadership development (demonstrating how mission and service are an important part of faithful leadership in our churches, communities, and beyond).